turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/how_testing_works.markdown

 ---

 ## Goals
+* Define and demonstrate a testing cycle
 * Write a test using MiniTest
-* Define and demonstrate the four phases of testing
 * Use error messages to drive development

 ## Intro to Test-Driven Development (TDD)